HariPr555/Crime_Data_Analysis/README.md

    - Loading and Inserting the values into the Table.

 # Data Preprocessing
-- Rename Columns: Ensure appropriate names are used for better analysis.
+- **Rename Columns**: Ensure appropriate names are used for better analysis.
-- Change Data Types: Ensure columns have appropriate data types (e.g., dates, numbers, text).
+- **Change Data Types**: Ensure columns have appropriate data types (e.g., dates, numbers, text).
-- Handle null values: The columns have constraints to include non-null values only.
+- **Handle null values**: The columns have constraints to include non-null values only.

 # Exploratory Data Analysis (EDA)
 - **Temporal Analysis**